zDEFz/c2-patch/README.md

 - Adding an **updater** just for the cultris2.jar
 - Added tons of colors to choose from in the presets and a colorpicker.
 Note: ColorPicker "Pick" will stop working when alt tabbing from full-screen.
 - All piece colors by default unlocked
-- Class with Zulu15 Java in order to be used in older JAVA and Linux.
-- Rebuild the cultrisTool
+- Rebuild the cultrisTool with Java 15
 - Reorder components to appear properly on MAC and Linux
 - Skip-Audio (performance tweak) does no longer crash as the errors are enclosed in a try catch block.
 - Uberl33t difficulty can be changed prior to startup, altering ".\settings\uberleet.txt"